 Oatmeal Chocolate Chip Bars

 Oatmeal Chocolate Chip Bars are one of the best vegan chocolate bars ever.
 Layered with oats, apples, nuts, and more.
-A perfect recipe for a snack at any time of the day.
+It’s a perfect recipe for a snack at any time of the day.

 Three layered square treats stacked on top of each other in a green bowl.